Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position: Introduction

-It should be mentioned here that the inaccurate anchors based source localization problem or its variants have been studied in various contexts before.
-However, these earlier works have quite different emphases from this paper.
-For example, \cite{Angjelichinoski2014,Angjelichinoski2015} need to assume the inaccurate anchor estimates normally distributed around the exact positions of anchors.
-They also use different type of measurement and different type of estimator.
-Many of the existed works can not be used directly for comparison of our results.
+It should be mentioned here that localization problems with inaccurate anchor positions have been studied in previous research.
+However, these earlier works typically adopts a simpler assumption.
+For example, \cite{Angjelichinoski2014,Angjelichinoski2015} consider the estimated anchor positions to be normally distributed around the exact positions of anchors.
+How to perform source localization without having information of anchor positions remain to be explored.

-The contribution of this paper is highlighted as follows: \begin{enumerate} \item We firstly propose a robust source location estimator using RSS measurement directly.
-This estimator avoids the hypothesis of inaccurate anchors distribution. \item We relax the proposed robust estimator to a SDP so that it can be solved efficiently. \item We analyze different problem-dependent rounding strategies.
+The contributions of this paper are highlighted as follows: \begin{enumerate} \item We propose a source location estimator using RSS measurement directly.
+This estimator is robust in application scenarios where locations of anchors are unavailable. \item We relax the proposed robust estimator to a Semidefinite Programming (SDP) problem so that it can be solved efficiently. \item We analyze different problem-dependent rounding strategies.
 Then we propose a rounding algorithm considering inaccurate anchors and non-feasible source location simultaneously. \end{enumerate}

 The paper is organized as follows.
-Section II examines related works.
-Section III describes the basic idea and details of the proposed convex estimator for source localization using RSS with inaccuracy anchor locations.
+Section 2 reviews related works.
+Section 3 describes the basic idea and provides details of the proposed convex estimator for source localization using RSS with inaccuracy anchor locations.
 This section also analyzes different rounding strategies.
-Section V presents numerical and real experiment results.
+Section 4 presents numerical and real experiment results.
 This section also gives analysis for the proposed localization method comparing with other methods elaborately.
-Finally, some concluding remarks and future research suggestions are given in Section VI.
+Finally, concluding remarks and future research directions are given in Section 5.

 \emph{Notation}: Bold lower case letters are used to denote column vectors.